 The first thing to do is to reboot your device once.
 Switching from older to newer Android versions is usually seamless but sometimes the factory reset is recommended.
 But, resetting your device to factory settings and restoring everything can be quite a chore.

 So, reboot your device and check for improvements.
-If the issue persists, move to additional steps below.
+If the issue persists, move to the additional steps below.

 Solution 2 – Clear cache from apps